-- The Employer Mandate is effective on January 1,2014, but the IRS has provided three transition rules for noncalendar year plans: - Relief for employees eligible on Dec.
-27. 2012.
-An employer will not face penalties for full-time employees who were eligible for coverage as of Dec.
-27, 2012, as long as the employer offers them affordable coverage with a minimum 60% value by the first day of the plan year that starts in 2014. - Relief if coverage offered to at least one-third of employees.
-For employees not eligible for the above plan as of Dec.
-27, 2012, the same penalty relief applies if the employer offered at least one-third or more of its employees coverage during the most recent open enrollment period before Dec.
-27, 2012. - Relief if at least one-quarter of employees covered.
-The penalty relief also would apply if at least one-quarter of employees were covered under one or more noncalendar-year plans that had the same plan year on Dec.
+- The Employer Mandate is effective on January 1,2015, but the IRS has provided three transition rules for noncalendar-year plans: - Relief for employees eligible on February 9, 2014.
+An employer will not face penalties for full-time employees who were eligible for coverage as of February 9, 2014, as long as the employer offers them affordable coverage with a minimum 60% value by the first day of the plan year that starts in 2015, as long it is same plan year as of December 27,2012. - Relief if coverage offered to at least one-third (one half) of employees.
+For employees not eligible for the above plan as of February 9, 2014, the same penalty relief applies if the employer offered at least one-third or more of its employees (one-half of fulltime employees) coverage during the most recent open enrollment period before February 9, 2014 - Relief if at least one-quarter (one- third) of employees covered.
+The penalty relief also would apply if at least one-quarter (one-third of full-time employees) of employees were covered form an open enrollment before February 9, 2014 under one or more noncalendar-year plans that had the same plan year on Dec.
 27, 2012.